Humap assisting Sandvik in management trainings

 A representative from the organisation brings the organisation’s own culture, leadership principles and tools to the coaching.
-When I lead coachings alone, reflecting on the company is left primarily to the group being coached.
-Through collaboration, the organisation’s own substance is more clearly highlighted, says Humap’s Organisation Consultant Eeva-Liisa Vihinen.
+When I lead coaching sessions alone, reflecting on the company is left primarily to the group being coached.
+Through collaboration, the organisation’s own substance is more clearly highlighted, says Eeva-Liisa Vihinen, Humap’s Organisation Consultant.

-In Finland, in addition to Vihinen, Innoteam’s Pertti Helminen serves in a consultant’s role.
+In Finland, in addition to Vihinen, Innoteam’s Pertti Helminen works as a consultant.

-With an outside consultant it is easier to detach yourself from your own Sandvik role, and coaching no longer sounds like simply internal Sandvik-talk, says Sandvik’s Pasi Järvenpää, who has also worked with consultants to lead coachings.
+With an outside consultant present, it is easier to detach yourself from your own Sandvik role, and coaching no longer sounds like simply internal Sandvik-talk says Sandvik’s Pasi Järvenpää, who has also led coaching sessions with consultants.

 The team has found the coaching pair to be splendid.
-Even if we could handle coachings with our own people, different coaching roles and backgrounds bring added value and depth to training.
-According to Järvenpää and Sandvik’s Saija Kuusisto-Lancaster, on their own they could only present issues superficially.
+Even if trainings could be carried out in-house, different coaching roles and backgrounds bring added value and depth to training days.
+According to Järvenpää and Sandvik’s Saija Kuusisto-Lancaster, the topics would remain quite superficial if presented only with in-house people.

-The group being coached is interested in theory and asks a lot of questions.
+The people participating are interested in theory, and they ask a lot of questions.
 We do not have the substance for presenting theoretical background.
-We can share our own examples, but Eeva-Liisa and Pertti provide broader information through experience and research, the duo says.
+We can share our own examples, but Eeva-Liisa and Pertti provide broader information through experience and research, says the duo.

 The programme planned at the company was not created solely for conceptualising theoretical models.
 Instead, coaching is tied to the company’s world.
 The goal is for each manager to own Sandvik’s leadership model and operating methods in a collective One Sandvik spirit.